grafana/beyla/docs/sources/setup/kubernetes.md

               value: "true"
 ```

-For more information about the different configuration options, please check the
+For more information about the different configuration options, check the
 [Configuration]({{< relref "../configure/options.md" >}}) section of this documentation site.

 ### Deploy Beyla as a Daemonset